 Babies with torticollis will act like most other babies except when it comes to activities that involve turning.
 A baby with torticollis might:

-- tilt the head in one direction (this can be difficult to see in very young infants)
+- tilt the head in one direction (this can be difficult to notice in very young infants)

 - prefer looking at you over one shoulder instead of turning to follow you with his or her eyes